coderGtm/Airstrike/README.md

 # Airstrike
-A game I made as my school project to demonstrate a Pysics phenomenon.
+A game I made as my school project to demonstrate a Physics phenomenon.

 # Objective
 Fly to POK as an Indian Airforce Pilot and destroy terrorist launchpad in the least number of payload ejections, without crossing the LOC.